Bill Merritt (cricketer): Career in New Zealand

-Merritt was born in the Christchurch seaside suburb of Sumner and attended Christchurch Boys' High School.
+Merritt was born on 18 August 1908, in Sumner, and attended Christchurch Boys' High School.
 A leg break and googly bowler and a forceful lower order batsman, he had played just four first-class matches when he was selected for the New Zealand tour to England in 1927 – in one of the four, he had taken eight Otago wickets for 68 runs in an innings.
 The 1927 tour, though no Test matches were played, was a triumph: Merritt took 107 wickets and Wisden noted that though "he showed no great command of length... on certain days – and these were fairly frequent – he had the best of batsmen in trouble".

 Merritt was a certain selection when New Zealand were elevated to Test status with the MCC tour of 1929–30, but failed to live up to expectations.
 In the four Tests, he took just eight wickets and, though he bowled more than any other New Zealand player, his bowling was hit for more than 3.6 runs an over, a high scoring rate for those days.
 Returning to England on the 1931 tour, he took 99 first-class wickets, but failed in the Tests and was dropped for the final Test at Manchester, which was in any case ruined by rain.
 Wisden noted that "he had his great days but in many matches bowled the bad ball far too often".
 Problems with maintaining a length were compounded by a tendency to over-bowl the googly at the expense of the more effective leg-break.
 His greatest moment on the tour came against the MCC at Lord's, when he bowled throughout the second innings to take 7 for 28 and dismiss the MCC for 48, giving the New Zealanders an innings victory.